 "If an Arab or Palestinian official said a racist comment that was one-millionth of what the U.S. candidate said, the world would have been in continuous uproar," Sobeih said.

 The Palestinians are seeking an independent state, which they have never had.
-The Ottomans ruled the region for four centuries until the British received a mandate following World War I. After World War II, the United Nations proposed separate states for the Israelis and the Palestinians, but the plan was rejected by the Arabs.
-While the U.N. proposal was never implemented, Israel declared independence in 1948, while the Palestinians are still on a quest for statehood.
+The Ottomans ruled the region for four centuries until the British received a mandate after World War I. After World War II, the United Nations proposed separate states for the Israelis and the Palestinians, but the plan was rejected by the Arabs.
+The U.N. proposal was never implemented.
+Israel declared independence in 1948, while the Palestinians are still on a quest for statehood.

 While an earlier generation of Israeli leaders may have questioned whether Palestinians deserved statehood, polls in Israel consistently show that a majority would now accept a Palestinian state in exchange for a peace agreement ending the decades-old conflict.

 Rachel Liel, head of the New Israel Fund, a liberal group, says that mainstream Israel would disagree with Gingrich's sentiments.

 "I think this comment is bad for Israel," she said.
 "There is a Palestinian people, and everyone knows that.
 Besides, I think it's [disrespectful] to our neighbors the Palestinians, and it really kind of blocks the possibility to continue for peace."